๐Ÿ•น๏ธ What is the settings menu?

 Show Other Players Capes

-This setting toggles the visibility of capes on other players (you'll always see your own cape).
+• This setting controls whether or not you see capes that other players are wearing (you'll always see your own cape).

-We have found that capes cause a stuttering/freezing (performance) issue in current Minecraft versions.
-This toggle is disabled by default (you won't see capes), and we recommend keeping it disabled for the best performance.
+• We have found that capes cause stuttering/freezing (performance) issues in current versions of Minecraft.
+This setting is disabled by default (you won't see capes), and we recommend keeping it disabled for the best performance.

 These settings are for experimental and technical features.
 We recommend that you don't change these settings, as doing so may cause bugs or other problems.